-data protection

-Defines how long the backed up data on media remains protected, that is, Data Protector will not overwrite it.
+data file (Oracle and SAP R/3 specific term) A physical file created by data protection Defines how long the backed up data on media remains protected, that is, Data Protector will not overwrite it.
 When the protection expires, Data Protector will be able to reuse the media in one of the next backup sessions.
-See also catalog protection.